-Disclosure of information relating to the pensions of Glasgow City Council and its associates follows the reporting requirements of IAS19 Employee Benefits.
-Information relating to the pensions of subsidiaries follows the reporting requirements of FRS102 (The Financial Reporting Standard applicable in the UK and Republic of Ireland).
+Disclosure of information relating to the pensions of Glasgow City Council, its subsidiaries and associates follows the reporting requirements of IAS19 Employee Benefits.

 Glasgow City Council, City Building (Contracts) LLP, Culture and Sport Glasgow, and Jobs & Business Glasgow are members of the Local Government Pension Scheme, a defined benefit scheme.
 The cost of providing pensions for employees was charged to the Group Comprehensive Income and Expenditure Statement in accordance with the Code.